 Arrived at Ombersley at three.
 Cold and miserable & bad fires … Mama finds the house so cold comfortless & dismal (being quite unfinished) that she means only to stay as short a time as possible & merely to give directions & settle business with Mr Handley [the steward] who comes here on Friday … Ombersley is a fine place, & we shall be glad to come here when it is fine warm weather, & the house in a more comfortable state than it is at present.
 Different ideas, with total wretchedness of the place, made Mama very low… Such an immense House!
 Certainly, it is beautiful but us three little mice (as Mama says) are quite lost in it.
 Unpacked the things & endeavoured to settle ourselves in a room upstairs which is intended for Mama’s sitting-room.
 Dined at half past Six.
 Sorry to say the Hock is not at all good here, very unfortunate!

 Even though not a frequent visitor, after settling the legal wrangle and having become Baroness Sandys, Mary began extensive restoration and improvement of Ombersley Court.
 She also decided to replace the old medieval church with a Gothic Revivalist structure.
+By an 1814 Act of Parliament, permission was granted for the demolition of the old church and the construction of a new one, on condition that it could seat everyone in the parish (820 people).
+In 1816 the old church spire was taken down and in 1825 the remainder of the building was removed.
 The chancel of the old church was adapted to become the Sandys family mausoleum.
 The new St Andrew’s Church was completed in 1828.

 Manors of Ombersley and Wickhamford